Setting a charset in an Apache .htaccess file

 HTML

-have specified a charset in your Apache configuration (or .htaccess).
-Browsers might also ignore this statement if your document has a BOM-header (see bolow).
+Add the META tag in the <head>-section of your HTML document.
+Browsers might ignore this statement if your document has a BOM-header (see below).

 XML